-Life before the internet for everyone, including engineers, was very different to today.
-Many who lived through these 'Dark Ages' will tell you how life seemed to be less busy, less stressful and, frankly, more enjoyable.
+Life before the internet for everyone, including for engineers, was very different from today.
+Many who lived through these 'Dark Ages' will tell you how life seemed to be less busy, less stressful, and, frankly, more enjoyable.

 But, of course, other things were a lot harder.
-Today we have never had an easier time accessing any information, shopping, work or start a business.
+We have never had an easier time accessing any information, shopping, work, or start a business.
+Here we've collected some of the funniest, and most poignant, tweets, memes, and other images that sum up life before the 'net'.
+So enjoy.

 1. Amazon was just a river

-This chap perfectly illustrates how life was different before the internet.
-For many of us old enough to have lived before it's existence statements like this show just how much things have changed.
+Life before the internet certainly was a more innocent time.
+For many of us old enough to have lived before its existence, statements like the above show just how much things have changed.

 Mention Amazon back then and no-one would ever have thought about an online store.
 Today, the mention of Amazon will most likely make you think of the store first long before the mighty river — how things have changed.